ChristianChiarulli/Altech-Freedom-Checklist/README.md

 I am tracking my progress towards freedom here

+## Cloud (Alternative Google Drive, DropBox)
+- Nextcloud (ownyourbits nextcloudpi is the best for this)

 ## Web Browsers (Alternative to Chrome, Firefox)

 - Brave (This is the worst browser you should even consider)